shirakaba/QBPopupMenuSwift/README.md

-# QBPopupMenu
+# QBPopupMenuSwift
 Customizable popup menu for iOS.
+Forked and rewritten to Swift from <a href="https://github.com/questbeat/QBPopupMenu">questbeat/QBPopupMenu</a>

-**QBPopupMenu version 2.0 is now available.**
+**QBPopupMenuSwift version 1.0 is now available.**
 Its appearance is similar to `UIMenuController` of iOS 7, and it has several new features.

+* Code was completely rewritten and modified to match Swift 4.0 language features, some improvements and cleanup was also performed
+* Project organization was flattened
+* Configuration of popup menu separated to own object

+**Bug reports, patches, suggestions or any other feedback is highly welcome!**

 ## Screenshot